Award-winning debut author and illustrator, Helen Kellock, on the inspiration and creative process behind 'The Star in the Forest'.

 After studying Fine Art and English Literature as an undergraduate, what made you want to become a children’s book illustrator?

 I think really it was quite simply my love of story that drew me to making children’s books.
 In particular I love the way children’s books allow me to create stories through both words and images in one integrated place.
 When I was first beginning to create my own stories I also came across exciting children’s book makers, such as Beatrice Alemagna, Jon Klassen, Tove Jansson and Kitty Crowther, all of who greatly inspired me and allowed me to see how beautiful and innovative children’s books could be.

 Can you talk us through your creative process?
-(Do you work on the words or illustrations first?
-Which medium do you work in?)

 I tend to start off with an idea or concept that I find interesting and then spend a lot of time thoroughly researching this before I move on to shaping a narrative or sketching any final illustrations.
 With The Star in the Forest, for example, I had an idea of my setting and characters, but before I plotted out the story I spent a lot of time drawing out in nature and filled lots of sketchbooks with studies of animals and meteors.
 After I have a sense of the main building blocks of the story, I then write and create the line work for the visuals simultaneously.
 Once this has all been nailed down, I then use a combination of water colour, gouache, water colour pastels, and pencils to create the final artwork.